casper-network/docs-archive/dapp-dev-guide/erc20/logic.md

 Contract development is easier with the DSL.
 Update the ```Cargo.toml``` with the DSL package by TODO: Fix the link to the Macros

-## Initialize the Contract
+## Contract Initialization & Mint Function

-When the contract is deployed it must be initialized with some values, this can be done with the help of the `casperlabs_constructor`
+When the contract is deployed it must be initialized with some values, this can be done with the help of the `casperlabs_constructor`.
+This also acts as our Mint function.

 ```
    #[casperlabs_constructor]